The Viking Ships at Lofotr

 - 16 seats (16 rowers on either side of the ship).

 - The ship can accommodate 100 people (fully loaded)

-In 2006 the museum purchased a Polish replica of the Gokstad Ship.
-The ship was built in 2000 and is 65% of the size of the original Gokstad ship.
-It was called the “Jomsborg”, but was given a new name when it arrived in Lofoten.
+In 2006, the museum purchased a Polish replica of the Gokstad Ship.
+The ship was built in 2000 and is 65% of the size of the original Gokstad Ship.
+It had been called the “Jomsborg”, but was given a new name when it arrived in Lofoten.
 Vargfotr is colourfully embellished and is an impressive sight when under sail or being rowed.

 Femkeipingen – a ten-oared rowing oat

-Three smaller boats dating back to about 850 A.D. were found together with the Gokstad Ship.
+Three smaller boats dating back to about 850 A.D. were found alongside the Gokstad Ship.
 The femkeipingen is the biggest of these smaller vessels and is about 10 metres long.
-The word “femkeiping” means that the boat is fitted with 5 pairs of oarlocks (keiper).
-The femkeipingen is moored at the Viking ship moorings.
+The word femkeiping means that the boat is fitted with 5 pairs of oarlocks (keiper).
+The femkeipingen is moored at the Viking Ship Harbour.

-The two faerings (four-oared boats) are 8 and 6,5 metres long.
+The two færings (four-oared boats) are eight and 6,5 metres long.
 These were lighter boats used together with the Gokstad ship.
-Based on the concept of “after boats” used in the sagas, these were probably on tow behind the main ship.
+Based on the concept of “after boats” mentioned in the sagas, these were probably on tow behind the main ship.
 When the boats were discovered, they had been chopped to pieces and it took the archaeologists a long time to put all the parts of the small boat and the larger one together again.